The Difference between Augmented Reality (AR) and Virtual Reality (VR)

 Augmented Reality (AR)

-I am excited to be able to share a new level of experience when viewing prints of my iPad art by adding an Augmented Reality (AR) component.
-By viewing the art through your mobile device running the free app HP Reveal you will see an overlay video that gives added context and insight into the creative process, typically showing a time-lapse replay of the painting, often accompanied by relevant music.
+I am excited to be able to share a new level of experience when viewing my art by adding an Augmented Reality (AR) component or extension.
+By viewing my AR-extended art through your mobile device running the appropriate free AR app, you can see and enjoy the AR overlay.
+This AR overlay is often a video that gives added context and insight into the creative process, typically showing a time-lapse replay of the painting, often accompanied by relevant music.
 The AR component deepens the viewers’ understanding of the artwork and adds an experiential component that shines light on the process and the story behind the art.
 This is truly transformational technology for the way we all experience art.